Intervention/docs/image/v4/basics/image-output.md

 > public Image::encodeUsingFileExtension(string|FileExtension $fileExtension, mixed ...$options): EncodedImageInterface

-Encode the current image using a file extension string or enum value to determine the encoder.
+Encode the current image by specifying a file extension as either a string or enum value.
 The file extension can be passed as string or `Intervention\Image\FileExtension` enum value.
 Set optional encoder options with additional parameters.

 #### Parameters